TrellisCommerce/shopify-tailwind-starter-base/README.md

 `SHOP_APP_ID` & `SHOP_APP_PASSWORD`

-- Get values by navigating to https://mystore.myshopify.com/admin/apps/development, select the theme kit app, and copy the Admin API Shared Secret value for `SHOP_APP_ID` & Admin API Password value for `SHOP_APP_PASSWORD`
+- Get values by navigating to https://mystore.myshopify.com/admin/apps/development, select the theme kit app, and copy the API key value for `SHOP_APP_ID` & Admin API access token value for `SHOP_APP_PASSWORD` (value starts with shpat)
-- For new development apps, add the shpat... token value for `SHOP_APP_PASSWORD`
 - Notes on how to get these values:
 1. Navigate to the Apps section in your Shopify admin and click the Develop apps button in the top right
 2. Then Allow custom app development
 3. You should be able to click the Create an app button
 4. In the configuration tab of your app, go ahead and check all the boxes for the Admin and Storefront API permissions
-5. The API secret key will be in the API credentials tab (should be a value that starts with shpat)
+5. The API key & Admin API access token will be in the API credentials tab

 `SHOP_STORE`